WaterGazes/Simple-Calculator/README.md

 [![Exmaple.png](https://i.postimg.cc/L8JR6jdK/Exmaple.png)](https://postimg.cc/mPWKmz28)

 Click `CONVERT .PY TO .EXE` and open the output folder.
 This should give you a standalone executable file which you can use like any other app on your desktop.

+If you have any issues, as always create a ticket and I will get back to you as soon as possible!